The New St. Paul's

 What is the new St. Paul's?

-The new St. Paul’s is an exciting project to renew St. Paul’s Hospital by building a brand new acute care hospital with a fully integrated campus of primary and community health care services.
+The new St. Paul’s is an exciting project to renew St. Paul’s Hospital by building a new acute care hospital and a fully integrated campus from the ground up.

-By combining critical, emergency and acute hospital-based care with community and primary care, the new St. Paul’s will enable smoother transitions for patients at home, in the community or in the hospital — wherever their needs are best met.
+By combining critical, emergency, surgical and acute hospital-based care with community and primary care, the new St. Paul’s will enable smoother transitions for patients at home, in the community or in the hospital — wherever their needs are best met.

 What is the vision of the project?